 So, when you get asked at your next trivia night, Lavender (Lavandula angustifolia) is a member of the mint family that is used mainly for perfumes, soaps, fresheners, and beauty products.
 It is also farmed extensively for use as essential oils.
 Lavender Essential Oils are produced via steam distillation.

 What do we use Lavender essential oil for?

 Now as you may be aware, I like to write about realistic uses for my oils and other chemical free processes.
 Here is a list of the things that my wife uses Lavender essential oils for:

-- In the diffuser: Lavender has a calming effect and is highly recommended as a stress reliever.
+Lavender has a calming effect and is a good stress reliever.
 I am a naturally stressful person and I have to say that I have noticed my own sleep patterns are better when this is on… Plus, it really does smell ok.

-- Dandruff control: Mix it with Jojoba or Coconut oil in a 1 drop per tablespoon ratio (or more if needed) and massage into the scalp to moisturise the hair and control dandruff.
+Mix it with Jojoba or Coconut oil in a 1 drop per tablespoon ratio (or more if needed) and massage into the scalp to moisturize the hair and control dandruff.
 I have tested this over the last couple of days and it actually does seem to work.

 Ok, there also appears to be some other fairly decent uses for Lavender Oil in the world of men: